tvaneerd/today/jun1_pit_of_success.md

 You can still leak the Image, but it is annoying (although not impossible) to do so.

 TODO: more examples of good APIs

+---

+In fact, the definition of good code is code that encourages future code to be good - ie code that causes future code to fall into the pit of success.

+Good code:
+- works
+- influences future code to be good

+It is a recursive definition.
+The more times you iterate over code and it continues to work, is a sign that the original code was good.
+Bad code stops working (or increases in bugs) in less iterations.